plgd-dev/doc/content/en/device-provisioning-service/client-library.md

 ### Load certificates and keys

-To be secure the device communicates with the DPS endpoint using TLS.
-Use [PKI functions from Iotivity-lite](https://github.com/iotivity/iotivity-lite/blob/master/include/oc_pki.h) to add certificates to device.
+To make sure the device communicates with the DPS endpoint using TLS, add the certificate using the [IoTivity PKI API](https://github.com/iotivity/iotivity-lite/blob/master/include/oc_pki.h) to the device.

-Use `oc_pki_add_mfg_cert` function to add manufacturer's certificate and private key to device.
-This certificate will be used to sign communication with the DPS server, which then can authenticate and identify the device.
+The `oc_pki_add_mfg_cert` function adds manufacturer's certificate and private key to device.
+This certificate is used to sign the communication with the DPS server, authenticatating and identifying the device.
 On success, use the returned credential id to assign a security profile by calling `oc_pki_set_security_profile`.

-Use `oc_pki_add_trust_anchor` function to add trusted root certificate of the DPS server, this will be used to verify the DPS server.
+The `oc_pki_add_trust_anchor` function adds trusted root certificate of the DPS server, used to verify the DPS.

 {{% note %}}
-The verification of the DPS server can be disabled by calling `plgd_dps_set_skip_verify(false)`.
+The verification of the DPS can be disabled by calling `plgd_dps_set_skip_verify(false)`.
 {{% /note %}}

 ### Provisioning

 Provisioning algorithm is asynchronous and consists of several steps.
 Each step after it finishes schedules the next step.
 The whole process is fired up by calling `plgd_dps_manager_start`.

-After the provisioning is successfully finished, the connection to DPS endpoint is closed and the registration to plgd cloud is started using the data that was set up during the provisioning.
+After the provisioning is successfully finished, the connection to the DPS endpoint is closed and the registration to the plgd hub is started using the data, that was set up during the provisioning.

 #### Handling failure